- Academic Affairs

 - Category A: These devices are truly experimental devices where no similar device already exists in the market.
 By regulation, CMS considers these devices experimental and excludes them and any related services from coverage.

-Our Local Medicare Contractor (Highmark Medicare Services) requires specific documents for review prior to rendering a decision regarding the approval for coverage of routine costs and/or the device involved with a Device Trial.
+Our Local Medicare Contractor (Highmark Medicare Services) requires specific documents for review before rendering a decision regarding the approval for coverage of routine costs and/or the device involved with a Device Trial.
 It can take up to 45 days for a decision to be rendered after we have submitted all required documents to the Local Medicare Contractor.
-If the Study is denied coverage by the Local Medicare Contractor, this means that the routine costs cannot be billed to Medicare/Third party payors, and therefore, the Sponsor or Grant will need to pay for these items and/or services.
+If the study is denied coverage by the Local Medicare Contractor, this means that the routine costs cannot be billed to Medicare/third-party payors, and therefore, the sponsor or grant will need to pay for these items and/or services.

-The CCT Investigator Notification of Informed Consent Document “Costs to Participant” Section is sent as a guide to the study team to help ensure that any information regarding costs to enrolled subjects and/or subjects’ insurance along with the items being paid by the Sponsor (i.e. subject reimbursement, procedures, study drug) are communicated via the consent form.
-The study budget and billing analysis need to be approved prior to sending the ICD Notification which usually occurs after the study has obtained IRB approval.
+The CCT Investigator Notification of Informed Consent Document “Costs to Participant” Section is sent as a guide to the study team to help ensure that any information regarding costs to enrolled subjects and/or subjects’ insurance along with the items being paid by the sponsor (i.e., subject reimbursement, procedures, study drug) are communicated via the consent form.
+The study budget and billing analysis need to be approved before sending the ICD Notification, which usually occurs after the study has obtained IRB approval.
 The study team does not need to respond to CCT.
-The IRB also receives a copy of the ICD Notification and changes on the informed consent will be communicated by the IRB to the study team or vice versa.
+The IRB also receives a copy of the ICD Notification, and changes on the informed consent will be communicated by the IRB to the study team or vice versa.

 Coverage for services provided to beneficiaries by physicians are determined by a process developed by CMS.
 There are two types of coverage to administer benefits for beneficiaries: National Coverage Determination (NCD) Policy and a Local Coverage Determination (LCD) Policy.